-This website is based on the archives of Gloucestershire Police.
-Here you can browse through photos, memories, stories and historical information related to the subject.
+This website is based on the archives of Gloucestershire Police and has been created by the Gloucestershire Police Archive Volunteers as part of “For the Record”, a Heritage Lottery Funded project.
+Here you can browse through photos, memories, stories and historical information related to the history of Gloucestershire Constabulary.

 Contributing to the site